yuce/catnats/README.md

 Python 2.7.6+ or Python 3.4+ is required.

 Non-TLS connections should work on all platforms.
-TLS connections requires:
+TLS connections require:

 * on Ubuntu 14.04, Python 2.7 and Python 3.4 works out of the box
 * on OSX (El-Capitan) you need to install an updated version of Python with updated OpenSSL